Terence Francis MacCarthy: Controversy

 Investigation of the case was rendered more difficult due to the refusal of the Genealogical Office to release all documents relating to the 1992 courtesy recognition.
 The Irish Freedom of Information Act of 1997 does not apply retrospectively, but documents relating to the case from April 1998 onwards were released.
 Sean J. Murphy, a County Wicklow genealogist, has published online accounts of the MacCarthy Mór case and also a full-length book.

 Media reported on research showing that MacCarthy's claim to be the MacCarthy Mór was based on fabricated documentation; rather than being aristocrats of Munster origin, his ancestors were ordinary Belfast working people.
 The surname of MacCarthy's paternal grandfather Thomas is listed on his birth certificate as "MacCartney", rather than the expected "MacCarthy".

 On a practical level, the issue was settled by two events.
 In August 1999, the Irish Genealogical Office nullified its previous recognition of Terence MacCarthy as the MacCarthy Mór.
-A group of twelve principle supporters met in Atlanta, Georgia on 4 September 1999.
-The notes of this meeting and key concerns voiced were transmitted to Terence McCarthy in Tangier on 8 September.
-Following a report to the group by historian Peter Berresford Ellis, who was given access to the files at the Genealogical Office in Dublin and who was “devastated” by the inadequacy of the pedigree evidence therein contained, an ultimatum demanding he produce the evidence lacking for his claim to the chiefship was transmitted to McCarthy in Tangier by the “Atlanta Group” on 2 October.
-On 9 October 1999, after making no substantive answer to the “Atlanta Group,” and thus losing the support of the Niadh Nask, MacCarthy abdicated the title.
+A group of twelve principal supporters met in Atlanta, Georgia, US, on 4 September 1999.
+The notes of this meeting and key concerns voiced were transmitted to Terence MacCarthy in Tangier on 8 September.
+Following a report to the group by historian Peter Berresford Ellis, who was given access to the files at the Genealogical Office in Dublin and who was “devastated” by the inadequacy of the pedigree evidence therein contained, an ultimatum demanding he produce the evidence lacking for his claim to the chiefship was transmitted to MacCarthy in Tangier by the "Atlanta Group" on 2 October.
+On 9 October 1999, after making no substantive answer to the "Atlanta Group", and thus losing the support of the Niadh Nask, MacCarthy abdicated the title.
 Barry Trant-McCarthy, a resident of England, applied for recognition under the title, but the Genealogical Office never made a decision on the matter.
-In 2003 the government discontinued the practice of granting courtesy recognition to Chiefs of the Name.
+In 2003, the government discontinued the practice of granting courtesy recognition to chiefs of the name.